-Basic home insurance covers all risks specified in your contract.
-Here are a few examples of risks usually covered by home insurance.
+Basic home insurance covers the risks listed in your contract.
+Here are a few examples of risks usually covered by home insurance:

 - Fire: You accidentally set fire to the building where you live.

 - Theft: A thief makes off with your valuables.

 - Civil liability: A guest is injured at your home.

 - Certain types of water damage: A pipe bursts and the water damages your floor.

 All-risk (or comprehensive) home insurance will cover all risks EXCEPT those that are excluded.
 Exclusions are indicated in the contract.

 Be careful: In some cases, certain property and some risks are excluded from home insurance, whether you’ve chosen basic insurance or all-risk insurance.
 In other cases, coverage is limited.